Chronological History

 Emeritus Faculty

-The department includes the collective contributions of many individuals who over the years have served as members of the faculty and staff.
-A very special group of faculty with distinguished careers that concluded with retirement have been designated Professor Emeritus by the Emory University Board of Trustees.
+The department includes the collective contributions of many individuals who served as members of the faculty and staff.
+The Emory University Board of Trustees has honored a very special group of faculty whose distinguished careers concluded with retirement with the title Professor Emeritus.

 Honorary Lecture Series